-The application period for 2022 Connecticut CIG ended April 29, 2022.
-The agency anticipated making selections by July 1, 2022, and expects to execute awards by September 30, 2022.
+Applications for FY2023 Connecticut CIG must be received in Grants.gov by 11:59 pm Eastern Time on April 14, 2023.
+NRCS will make selections by July 1, 2023, and expects to execute awards by September 30, 2023.
 (These dates are estimates and are subject to change.

 Ready to get started?

 Contact your local service center to start your application.

 Do you farm or ranch and want to make improvements to the land that you own or lease?

 Natural Resources Conservation Service offers technical and financial assistance to help farmers, ranchers and forest landowners.

 To get started with NRCS, we recommend you stop by your local NRCS field office.
 We’ll discuss your vision for your land.

 NRCS provides landowners with free technical assistance, or advice, for their land.
 Common technical assistance includes: resource assessment, practice design and resource monitoring.
 Your conservation planner will help you determine if financial assistance is right for you.

 We’ll walk you through the application process.
 To get started on applying for financial assistance, we’ll work with you:

 - To fill out an AD 1026, which ensures a conservation plan is in place before lands with highly erodible soils are farmed.
 It also ensures that identified wetland areas are protected.